-8. In its next GRC, Southwest shall provide the Commission with an independent audit administered under the trustees of the Post Retirement

-Benefits Other than Pensions (PBOPs) trust account that clearly explains, when and how Southwest will use its PBOPs trust account to fund retiree's PBOPs expenses.
+7. In its next GRC, Southwest shall provide the Commission with an actuarial analysis that clearly explains, when and how Southwest will use its Postretirement Benefits Other than Pensions (PBOPs) trust account to fund retiree's PBOPs.

-9. In its next GRC, Southwest must justify the reasonableness of the \$30 million in software projects currently included in Construction Work in Progress balances before any of these amounts may be included in plant-in-service for rate recovery.
+8. In its next GRC, Southwest must justify the reasonableness of the \$30 million in software projects currently included in Construction Work in Progress balances before any of these amounts may be included in plant-in-service for rate recovery.

-10. Southwest shall file with the Commission (the Director of Energy Division) annual reports addressing Southwest's pipeline replacement program beginning November 1, 2004, with subsequent reports on November 1, 2005, and November 1, 2006.
+9. Southwest shall file with the Commission (the Director of Energy Division) annual reports addressing Southwest's pipeline replacement program beginning November 1, 2004, with subsequent reports on November 1, 2005, and November 1, 2006.
 The reports shall be in the same form as those filed by Pacific Gas and Electric Company, and included as Exhibit 103 in this proceeding.

-11. Southwest is authorized to file advice letters and supporting workpapers requesting attrition year adjustments to rates for 2004, 2005, and 2006.
+10. Southwest is authorized to file advice letters and supporting workpapers requesting attrition year adjustments to rates for 2004, 2005, and 2006.
 The attrition year adjustments shall be calculated consistent with the Office of Ratepayer Advocates modified attrition year proposal, and may include an index adjustment based on a seven-year constant dollar historical average of non-pipeline replacement-related capital expenditures.
 Southwest is authorized to include revenue requirements for attrition in addition to revenue requirements that are phased-in during the four-year phase-in period.

-12. Southwest is authorized to include the revenue requirements for its Truckee Operational Center in its Northern California attrition request beginning 2004.
+Southwest is authorized to include the revenue requirements for its Truckee Operational Center in its Northern California attrition request beginning 2004.
 The revenue requirement for the Truckee Operations Center shall include supporting workpapers.

-13. Application 02-02-012 is closed.
+12. Application 02-02-012 is closed.